bruceschaller/windowsserverdocs/WindowsServerDocs/networking/dns/deploy/split-brain-DNS-deployment.md

 You can create thousands of DNS policies according to your traffic management requirements, and all new policies are applied dynamically - without restarting the DNS server - on incoming queries.

 For more information, see [DNS Policy Scenario Guide](DNS-Policy-Scenario-Guide.md).

+#### <a name="bkmk_limits"></a>Limitations

+Note that DNS within an active directory context is used for more than only returning address queries.
+If creating a policy based on interface using this method, missing domain entries will preclude active directory browsing outside of the default scope.